mhthies/managevmail/readme.md

 ## Usage

-The script requires root privileges to read the config.ini file, use the doveadm command and delete mailbox folders after accounts deletions.
+The script is meant to be executed with root privileges.
+Actually, they are (by default) only required to fetch the current quota usage with `doveadm` and delete mailbox directories of deleted accounts, while all other actions require only access to the database, i.e. to read the config.ini file.

 The basic syntax is: